isaac2math/solarpy/README.md

 #### About the Python and iPython codes

-* <font size="4.5"> This package is developed on Ubuntu 18.04 using Anaconda3 version 2019-03 under the Intel MKL C++/Fortran library.
+* <font size="4.5"> This package
+  * was originally developed at Jan 2019 on Ubuntu 18.04 using Anaconda3 version 2019-03 (under the Intel MKL C++/Fortran library).

+  * passes the unit test on Ubuntu 20.04 using Anaconda3 version 2021-04 (under the Intel MKL C++/Fortran library).

 * In each ".py" and ".ipynb" file I carefully and thoroughly explain
   * the meaning of every step;